epoch8/vedana.tech/src/content/docs/guides/adding-attributes.md

 ## Step 9 – Update the Data Model and Run ETL

-After filling in all attribute rows for a given anchor type, click **Update Data Model** and run ETL in Backoffice.
+After filling in all attribute rows for a given anchor type, click **Reload Data Model** and run ETL in Backoffice.
 After ETL completes, verify that properties were written correctly by inspecting a node in Memgraph Lab:

 ```cypher
 MATCH (p:Product {product_id: "p-001"})